-- 6 servings of grains per day
+- six servings of grains per day

 - 30 minutes of physical activity every day

-- Limit high calorie, low-nutrition foods such as soft drinks and candy, as well as foods high in saturated fat, trans fat, and cholesterol.
+- Use up at least as many calories as you take in every day.
+Ideally, try to lower your overall calorie intake by reducing calories you eat or by raising the amount you burn.
+Limit high-calorie, low-nutrition foods such as soft drinks and candy, as well as foods high in saturated fat, trans fat, and cholesterol.

-- Keep sodium intake at or below 2,400 mg, or 1¼ teaspoon, per day.
+- Keep sodium intake at or below 2,400 milligrams, or 1¼ teaspoon, per day.

 - Limit alcoholic beverages to no more than two drinks per day for men and one drink per day for women.